During the third week I would do the following:

-Most people don’t exercise at all, and only a small percentage of the population exercises regularly.
+Many people don’t exercise at all, and only a small percentage of the population exercises regularly.
 On top of that, most of us spend a significant portion of the day sitting down.
 In fact, many of us spend more than 10 hours every day sitting on their butts.

 A sedentary lifestyle over time will often lead to problems with the cardiovascular system.
 This includes gaining weight, higher blood pressure, narrowing and clogging of arteries, increased strain on the heart, etc.

-But not only will bloodflow normally be impacted by this sedentary lifestyle, but testosterone levels are also likely to decrease, glucose levels are likely to go up, levels of tryglycerides are likely to increase, nitric oxide production is likely to be impaired and insulin resistance is more likely to occur.
+Not only will bloodflow normally be impacted by this sedentary lifestyle, but testosterone levels are also likely to decrease, glucose levels are likely to go up, levels of tryglycerides are likely to increase, nitric oxide production is likely to be impaired and insulin resistance is more likely to occur.
 All of these are likely to have a negative impact on erectile functioning as well as libido.

 Exercise trains the body, gets it fitter, stronger, better put together, clears veins of waste and plaque build-up, strengthens the cardiovascular system, increases bloodflow, repairs capillaries and veins and generally enables the body (and the mind) to function well.

-I would start with doing 10 hard squeezes for about 2 seconds each, rest a minute, do 10 more, rest a minute and do 10 more.
-After two weeks of this, I would increase to 3×15 repetitions.
-To learn more about Kegel exercises on Truelibido, please go here.
+I would do 10 hard squeezes for about 2 seconds each, rest for a minute, do 10 more, rest for a minute and do 10 more.
+I would do this every day, and it should take no more than about three minutes to complete.